-At Latitude Dispensary, we offer various cannabis products in the Lake of the Ozarks, MO.
+At Latitude Dispensary, we offer various cannabis products in the Osage Beach, MO.
 We are a community of educators, movers, and advocates who share the mission of offering you the cannabis products you need.
 This guide reviews hybrid cannabis, including its components and how they work.

 What is a Hybrid Strain?